 A Week of Discovery With GMGI

 This past week, during school break, young members of various Boys & Girls Clubs had the unique opportunity to dive into the world of biotechnology, thanks to GMGI’s Academy.
-Staff from GMGI’s Gloucester Marine Academy—Dr. John Doyle, Kristen Lewis, and Sadie Salazar—visited clubs across Boston and Chelsea to engage students in hands-on scientific exploration and various experiments in cell biology.
+Staff from GMGI’s Gloucester Biotechnology Academy—Dr. John Doyle, Kristen Lewis, and Sadie Salazar—visited clubs across Boston and Chelsea to engage students in hands-on scientific exploration and various experiments in cell biology.

-Sadie Salazar, Gloucester Marine Academy Instructor.
+Sadie Salazar, Gloucester Biotechnology Academy Instructor.

 From extracting and examining their own DNA to learning about influential figures in biotech like Rosalind Franklin and Dr. Kizzmekia Corbett, these sessions sparked curiosity and wonder among the young participants.

 “I just love giving them a microscope and being able to look at things like their hair and cheek cells and see how quickly they get interested looking at things under the microscope.
-What makes me smile is how hard it is to get them off the microscopes” says Dr. John Doyle of Gloucester Marine Academy.
+What makes me smile is how hard it is to get them off the microscopes” says Dr. John Doyle of Gloucester Biotechnology Academy.

 The Academy's Role in Fostering Careers in Science

-The Gloucester Marine Academy, an integral part of GMGI, offers a transformative education model that combines rigorous academic instruction with real-world lab experience.
+The Gloucester Biotechnology Academy, an integral part of GMGI, offers a transformative education model that combines rigorous academic instruction with real-world lab experience.
 Their biotechnology certificate program is akin to a trade school but is uniquely focused on the rapidly evolving field of biotechnology.

 This program is especially beneficial for high school graduates, providing them with the knowledge and skills needed to secure well-paying jobs in the biotech sector, often starting with salaries ranging from $50,000 to $70,000.
 The certificate program is tuition free and even offers stipend pay to participants.